-It is estimated that 90 percent of diabetes is preventable.
+Approximately 1.4 million Americans are diagnosed with diabetes every year.
 Diabetes is a disease that occurs when your body cannot produce insulin or use insulin properly.
 This is called insulin resistance.
 Glucose (a type of sugar measured in the blood) is an important form of energy required for our body to function.
 Our muscles and brain burn energy in the form of glucose.
 In diabetes, the glucose level rises in the blood and does not get to the tissues that need it to function.
 In good health, the body regulates the blood glucose very closely by secreting insulin from the pancreas.
 Those with diabetes, however, have excess glucose in the bloodstream that, left unchecked, can damage every system in the body.

 Even though the disease is more manageable than ever, diabetes is increasing to epidemic proportions in the United States.
-According to the American Diabetes Association, 34.2 million people in the United States, or 10.5 percent of the population, have diabetes.
-While an estimated 26.8 million people have been diagnosed, 7.3 million, or over one-quarter, are unaware that they have the disease and are already suffering from its complications.
+According to the American Diabetes Association, 37.3 million people in the United States, or 11.3 percent of the population, have diabetes.
+While an estimated 28.7 million people have been diagnosed, 8.5 million, or nearly one-quarter, are unaware that they have the disease and are already suffering from its complications.
 Taking time to know the causes and asking your physician if you should be screened for diabetes is important.